Discover why the Western Caribbean is the perfect choice for a first-time cruise.

 We were whisked by a gondola over the forest canopy down to the river below for a lunch stop.
 Then it was a spot of sloth watching on cruise along the Tortuguero Canals.

-Why I think that a Western Caribbean cruise is a great choice
+Why you should choose a Western Caribbean cruise

 This was the first cruise I took, on the advice of a friend who is a serial cruiser.
 I have never looked back.
 Why not try it for yourself?